-On September 15, 2017, New Zealand Petroleum and Minerals ("NZP&M") approved the petroleum mining permit application for the Corporation's 70% working interest of the Cheal East Permit, which has been carved out of the existing exploration permit (PEP 54877).
-The duration of part of the remaining PEP 54877 acreage has been extended for an additional five-year term, commencing December 11, 2017.
+On September 15, 2017, New Zealand Petroleum and Minerals ("NZP&M") approved the petroleum mining permit application for the Corporation's 70% working interest of the Cheal East Permit, which was carved out of PEP 54877.
+The duration of part of the remaining PEP 54877 acreage was extended for an additional five-year term, commencing December 11, 2017.